DilyOkoye/CheckoutGateway/README.md

 #### ✨Extra  Miles✨
 **Security: Authentication**
 Authentication via api key.
 An API key is an identifier assigned to an API client, used to authenticate an application calling the API.
 It is typically a unique alphanumeric string included in the API call, which the API receives and validates.
+The Api key is passed in the header of the request as x-api-key, and the middleware validates the key before the request is processed.
+The key is stored in the appsettings.json file in the Checkout.PaymentGateway.Api project. **8C56D316296F487988D0CEFF4B0BB1F6**

 **Idempotency**
 An idempotent endpoint is one that can be called any number of times while guaranteeing that the side effects will occur only once.